derekfrost12140/py-ai-poc/README.md

 ### 5. Complex Query Demo
 Query: "Tell me about the weather in Tokyo and then show me recent SpaceX missions" "This demonstrates multi-tool orchestration and complex query handling."

+### 6. Multi-step Orchestration Demo (NEW)
+Query: "Add a new user named John Doe with email john@example.com.
+What is the weather in Paris?
+Show all users in the database."
+"The system splits the prompt into three steps, executes each in order, and displays step-by-step results in the chat UI."

 ## System Architecture